ericmorse224/Ambarella/setup_instructions.md

 Response will include:

-* Summary
+- Summary
-* Extracted action items
+- Extracted action items
-* Decisions
+- Decisions

 ---

+## 🛠️ Troubleshooting

+- If Nextcloud calendar integration fails:
+  - Double-check your CalDAV URL, username, and password/app-password in `env.json`
+  - Make sure your calendar exists and is accessible
+  - Check backend logs: `backend/logs/server.log`

+- If Python or npm commands fail:
+  - Ensure you are in the correct folder (`backend` or `frontend`)
+  - Ensure your virtual environment is activated for backend commands

+---

 ## ❓ Need Help?

+- See the [README.md](./README.md) for API usage and advanced configuration.
-For any issues, double-check:
+- For issues, double-check:

-* Python and npm versions
+    - Python and npm versions
-* That you're in the correct folder before running commands
+    - That you're in the correct folder before running commands
-* Flask is running in one terminal, React in another
+    - Flask is running in one terminal, React in another

 Feel free to reach out to the maintainer or consult the README for updates.

 ---

 Happy coding! 🎉